 It is important to remember that sexual assault can happen to all people, no matter their age, gender, class, national origin, or sexual orientation.
 Sexual assault happens regardless of identity characteristics.
-Because sexual assault affects everyone, it must be everyone's issue.
+Sexual assault affects everyone, so it must be everyone's issue.

 Sexual assault can happen to anyone regardless of their race, class, age, appearance, or sexual orientation.
-Lesbians, gay men, bisexuals, and transgender people are subject to the same spectrum of sexual violence as the general population.
-In general, situations of sexual assault that involve LGBTQ people are very similar to those that heterosexuals experience.
-According to research, LGBTQ people are at approximately the same risk as heterosexuals of being sexually assaulted by someone they know.
+Lesbians, gay men, bisexuals, transgender and more are subject to the same spectrum of sexual violence as the general population.
+Approximately 1 in 8 lesbian women and nearly half of bisexual men have experienced sexual violence in their lifetime.

-No. As part of the oppression that LGBTQ people have faced for their sexual orientation and/or gender identification, their sexual activities have sometimes been criminalized.
-LGBTQ people are often identified as outsiders, and sexual deviates, and are scapegoated as perpetrators of sexual violence.
+No. As part of the oppression that LGBTQ+ people have face for their sexual orientation an/or gender identification, their sexual activities have sometimes been criminalized.
+LGBTQ+ people are often identified as outsiders and sexual deviants, and are scapegoated as perpetrators of sexual violence.
 However, in the vast majority of cases, perpetrators are heterosexual men.
-Another common myth about LGBTQ people is that they molest children.
-This is also untrue; in fact several studies of sexual abuse perpetrators concluded that heterosexual adults are more likely to be a threat to children than LGBTQ adults are.
-The research points to there being no significant relationship between an LGBTQ lifestyle and child molestation.
+Another common myth about LGBTQ+ people is that they molest children more often than heterosexual people.
+This is also untrue; in fact several studies of sexual abuse perpetrators concluded that heterosexual adults are more likely to be a threat to children than LGBTQ+ adults are.
+The research points to there being no significant relationship between an LGBTQ+ lifestyle and child molestation.

-Homophobia in our culture puts LGBTQ people at greater risk for sexual assault by strangers.
-It is common for perpetrators to use sexual violence as a way to punish and humiliate someone for being LGBTQ.
-A common example of this is when individuals who think they can "change" a woman’s sexual orientation specifically target lesbians and bisexual women for sexual assault.
+Yes, homophobia in our culture put LGBTQ+ people at greater risk for sexual assault by strangers.
+It is common for perpetrators to use sexual violence as a way to punish and humiliate someone for being LGBTQ+.
+A common example of this is when individuals who think they can "change" a person's sexual orientation specifically target lesbians and bisexual women for sexual assault.

-What are some common fears of LGBTQ survivors?
+What are some common fears of LGGTQ+ survivors?

 - Feel that they are exposing their assailant to a homophobic criminal justice system if they pursue a legal solution.